aws/amazon-ec2-instance-selector/README.md

       --current-generation                Current generation instance types (explicitly set this to false to not return current generation instance types)
   -e, --ena-support                       Instance types where ENA is supported or required -f, --fpga-support                      FPGA instance types
-      --gpu-memory-total Number           Number of GPUs' total memory in `MiB` (Example: 4096) (sets --gpu-memory-total-min and -max to the same value)
+      --gpu-memory-total int              Number of GPUs' total memory in MiB (Example: 4096) (sets --gpu-memory-total-min and -max to the same value)
-      --gpu-memory-total-max Number       Maximum Number of GPUs' total memory in `MiB` (Example: 4096) If --gpu-memory-total-min is not specified, the lower bound will be 0
+      --gpu-memory-total-max int          Maximum Number of GPUs' total memory in MiB (Example: 4096) If --gpu-memory-total-min is not specified, the lower bound will be 0
-      --gpu-memory-total-min Number       Minimum Number of GPUs' total memory in `MiB` (Example: 4096) If --gpu-memory-total-max is not specified, the upper bound will be infinity
+      --gpu-memory-total-min int          Minimum Number of GPUs' total memory in MiB (Example: 4096) If --gpu-memory-total-max is not specified, the upper bound will be infinity
-  -g, --gpus Number                       Total Number of GPUs (Example: 4) (sets --gpus-min and -max to the same value)
+  -g, --gpus int                          Total Number of GPUs (Example: 4) (sets --gpus-min and -max to the same value)
-      --gpus-max Number                   Maximum Total Number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
+      --gpus-max int                      Maximum Total Number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
-      --gpus-min Number                   Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
+      --gpus-min int                      Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
       --hibernation-support               Hibernation supported
-      --hypervisor string                 Hypervisor: [xen or nitro] -m, --memory Amount                     Amount of Memory available in MiB (Example: 4096) (sets --memory-min and -max to the same value)
+      --hypervisor string                 Hypervisor: [xen or nitro] -m, --memory int                        Amount of Memory available in MiB (Example: 4096) (sets --memory-min and -max to the same value)
-      --memory-max Amount                 Maximum Amount of Memory available in MiB (Example: 4096) If --memory-min is not specified, the lower bound will be 0
+      --memory-max int                    Maximum Amount of Memory available in MiB (Example: 4096) If --memory-min is not specified, the lower bound will be 0
-      --memory-min Amount                 Minimum Amount of Memory available in MiB (Example: 4096) If --memory-max is not specified, the upper bound will be infinity
+      --memory-min int                    Minimum Amount of Memory available in MiB (Example: 4096) If --memory-max is not specified, the upper bound will be infinity
-      --network-interfaces Number         Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
+      --network-interfaces int            Number of network interfaces (ENIs) that can be attached to the instance (sets --network-interfaces-min and -max to the same value)
-      --network-interfaces-max Number     Maximum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-min is not specified, the lower bound will be 0
+      --network-interfaces-max int        Maximum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-min is not specified, the lower bound will be 0
-      --network-interfaces-min Number     Minimum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-max is not specified, the upper bound will be infinity
+      --network-interfaces-min int        Minimum Number of network interfaces (ENIs) that can be attached to the instance If --network-interfaces-max is not specified, the upper bound will be infinity
-      --network-performance Gib/s         Bandwidth in Gib/s of network performance (Example: 100) (sets --network-performance-min and -max to the same value)
+      --network-performance int           Bandwidth in Gib/s of network performance (Example: 100) (sets --network-performance-min and -max to the same value)
-      --network-performance-max Gib/s     Maximum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-min is not specified, the lower bound will be 0
+      --network-performance-max int       Maximum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-min is not specified, the lower bound will be 0
-      --network-performance-min Gib/s     Minimum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-max is not specified, the upper bound will be infinity
+      --network-performance-min int       Minimum Bandwidth in Gib/s of network performance (Example: 100) If --network-performance-max is not specified, the upper bound will be infinity
-      --placement-group-strategy string   Placement group strategy: [cluster, partition, spread] --root-device-type string           Supported root device types: [ebs or instance-store] -u, --usage-class string                Usage class: [spot or on-demand] -c, --vcpus Number                      Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
+      --placement-group-strategy string   Placement group strategy: [cluster, partition, spread] --root-device-type string           Supported root device types: [ebs or instance-store] -u, --usage-class string                Usage class: [spot or on-demand] -c, --vcpus int                         Number of vcpus available to the instance type. (sets --vcpus-min and -max to the same value)
-      --vcpus-max Number                  Maximum Number of vcpus available to the instance type.
+      --vcpus-max int                     Maximum Number of vcpus available to the instance type.
 If --vcpus-min is not specified, the lower bound will be 0
-      --vcpus-min Number                  Minimum Number of vcpus available to the instance type.
+      --vcpus-min int                     Minimum Number of vcpus available to the instance type.
 If --vcpus-max is not specified, the upper bound will be infinity
       --vcpus-to-memory-ratio string      The ratio of vcpus to memory in MiB.
 (Example: 1:2)

 Global Flags: